Bridge Schools Trust has three tiers of governance.

 Adrian Massey is an experienced leader with 30 years in education, working in 6 different schools in two counties.
 He has successfully improved 3 Primary Schools as Head Teacher, one small rural school and 2 large urban schools and has experience of leading a school from an Ofsted grade of inadequate, to outstanding in all areas.
 Also lead last school from requires improvement to an Ofsted grade of good with outstanding features.

 Adrian became a DfE recognised sponsor and founded Bridge Multi Academy Trust in 2013 which now has 14 schools, 2 of which are sponsored schools, managing almost 400 staff and over £11m of public funds.
-Adrian is an Accredited Local Leader of Education and Ofsted Inspector and a School improvement consultant.
+Adrian is an Accredited Local Leader of Education and a School improvement consultant.
+Adrian also worked as an Ofsted Inspector for 6 years.

 With 17 years as a management consultant and lead Ofsted inspector Judith also has a wealth of experience in the nuclear industry and science projects in education.
 She has been involved in the voluntary service principally as a magistrate for 18 years being Chair of the family courts and was a Governor at Musgrove Park Hospital and member of the commissioning board for a new hospital.